List of awards and nominations received by Trisha Yearwood

-American country artist and television host Trisha Yearwood has received more than 58 award nominations and 10 wins.
+American country artist and television host Trisha Yearwood has received more than 58 award nominations and 11 wins.
 Yearwood has been nominated a total of 27 times from the Grammy Awards.
 Her first award from the association came in 1994 for her performance of "I Fall to Pieces", which won her and Aaron Neville the Best Country Collaboration with Vocals accolade.
 In 1997, she won both the award for Best Female Country Vocal Performance and the Best Country Collaboration with Vocals award.
 In addition, Yearwood has been given accolades from the Academy of Country Music.
 She won her first award in 1991 for Top Female Vocalist.
 She later won in both 1997 and 1998 for Top Female Vocalist.
 Yearwood has also won three accolades from the Country Music Association, including Female Vocalist of the Year.
-As a host of the Food Network television show Trisha's Southern Kitchen, Yearwood has been nominated for (and won) the Daytime Emmy Award for Outstanding Culinary Program.
+As a host of the Food Network television show Trisha's Southern Kitchen, Yearwood has been nominated for the Daytime Emmy Award for Outstanding Culinary Program.